nils-mathieu/piscine-rust/module-04.md

 megabytes).
 * If a size is more than a gigabyte, it is written in gigabytes, with one decimal (e.g. 23.9 gigabytes).

+Your program must not panic when interacting with the file system.
+Errors must be handled properly.

 ## Module 02: File Info